PxyUp/ng-virtual-table/README.md

 ## ng-virtual-table

-Angular 7 virtual scroll table with support dynamic component, filtering, sorting, resizable and custom config column
+Angular 7 virtual scroll table with support dynamic component, draggable, filtering, sorting, resizable and custom config column

 ## Install and Use